-Grandfather DeVries was a dour old Dutchman, but he had an artistic heart.
+Grandfather Visser was a dour old Dutchman, but he had an artistic heart.
 He kept an immaculate English-style garden in a small plot of land.
 Surrounded by dahlias, evening primrose, foxglove and hollyhock, shorter flowers such as love-in-a-mist, columbine and tea rose, gave way to a groundcover of creeping carnations, hosta and lavender.

 A tiny white wrought-iron bench served as theater for the actresses I made out of hollyhocks.
 I sometimes carried them, singing, as I skipped along the stones leading to the blue door.

 I was a curious kid, and felt a bit hurt when I neared the door and was rebuked with a sharp, “stay away from there.”
 Through dirty windows on each side, I could see hoes and rakes, gardening gloves and baskets Grandfather used when he picked spent blossoms or the occasional impertinent weed.
 Once I tiptoed around behind the wall and found there was no behind the wall there.
 The wall backed up to a tall berm that gave way to a concrete wall along the Prinsengracht canal, one of the main canals in Amsterdam.